Samsung/CredSweeper/docs/source/guide.rst

 .. note::
     Validation by `ML model classifier  <https://credsweeper.readthedocs.io/en/latest/overall_architecture.html#ml-validation>`_ is used to reduce False Positives (by far), but might increase False negatives and execution time.
-    So --ml_validation is recommended, unless you want to minimize FN.
+    So --ml_threshold is recommended, unless you want to minimize FN.

     Typical False Positives: `password = "template_password"`